For general queries, contact the club captains.

 The Training Officer coordinates weekly training sessions, organising planners for technical sessions and making sure that circuits and intervals happen.

-The Mapping Officer has the responsibilty of keeping the maps of CUOC's areas up-to-date.
-On a yearly basis this normally involves minor updates on the maps to be used for the City Race and Icenian but can also involve larger re-mapping work, depending on the need and/or the level of keeness!
-CUOC has all it's maps in OCAD format and a license for OCAD 8 for doing re-mapping work.
+The Mapping Officer has the responsibility of keeping the maps of CUOC’s areas up-to-date.
+On a yearly basis this normally involves minor updates on the maps to be used for the City Race and Icenian but can also involve larger re-mapping work, depending on the need and/or the level of keenness!
+CUOC has all it’s maps in OCAD format and a license for OCAD 8 for doing re-mapping work.

 Being a Technology Officer means managing the CUOC website and the CUOC email lists.

 The Quartermaster is responsible for the club stores, and club clothing.

 The Development & Publicity Officer oversees recruitment (and retention!) of new orienteers and ensures that the club is well presented in all communications.
-The job involves making fliers, videos and other publicity materials, and (historically) annoying the rest of the committee by being pedantic about their emails, but this year she claims she's not doing the last bit.
+The job involves making fliers, videos and other publicity materials, and annoying the rest of the committee by being pedantic about their emails.

 The Safety Officer makes sure people are well and only do stupid things in a safe manner.